-†Firm-A sole practitioner, partnership or corporation or other entity of professional accountants, or public sector equivalent.
+†Firm-A sole practitioner, partnership or corporation or other entity of professional accountants.
+"Firm" should be read as referring to its public sector equivalents where relevant.

 Forecast-Prospective financial information prepared on the basis of assumptions as to future events which management expects to take place and the actions management expects to take as of the date the information is prepared (best-estimate assumptions).